Beyond the Cecum: Moving the Screening Needle Forward

 One important step is to take advantage of the respected role we play in the community by serving as a clinical champion who can bring expertise to local efforts to increase colorectal cancer screening.
 We can make ourselves available as medical experts in getting the message out about screening to our communities.
 We can do this in a number of ways, including working through the communications or media department of our institutions, working with professional societies, partnering with advocacy groups, or serving as champions in local, state, and national coalitions.
 When we provide this type of public health message, it’s important to have prepared quick sound-bites with accurate information on the screening recommendations and benefits of colonoscopy.
 I believe it’s also important to make it clear that people have options and there are other colorectal cancer screening tests available.
 Finally, we know that the personal stories are what move people to action.
 I have found it can be very helpful to keep a HIPAA-compliant list of patients who have expressed interest in potentially serving as spokespersons for future media spots or other efforts to promote screening to the public.

-The Roundtable’s new guide, What can gastroenterologists and endoscopists do to advance 80% by 2018?
-(1689), is a wonderful resource that provides many more practical tips on how endoscopists can help achieve our goal of 80% by 2018.
+The Roundtable’s new guide, is a wonderful resource that provides many more practical tips on how endoscopists can help achieve our goal of 80% by 2018.
 It is endorsed by the American College of Gastroenterology (ACG), American College of Surgeons (ACS), American Gastroenterological Association (AGA), and American Society for Gastrointestinal Endoscopy (ASGE).

 I hope you will utilize this important resource—as well as those available from the ACG, ACS, AGA, ASGE, and GIQuIC (a quality benchmarking registry)—as a guide to achieving increased screening rates and optimal quality in endoscopy.
 Because, in the case of colorectal cancer screening, we know that more screening based on our recommended national guidelines means more lives saved.
 And that’s why making our national goal of an 80% screening rate by 2018 is so important.
 More screening, more quality, more prevention.